How to File and Pay Sales Tax in Florida

 You should see the screen below.

 Carefully fill in this screen.
-Be sure that you select the appropriate date and enter in the account and routing number.
+Be sure that you select the appropriate date and enter the account and routing number.
 Florida requires you to type in your name, phone number, and email address as a signature.
 Now follow the buttons at the bottom to submit your return and payment at the same time.

 You have now successfully filed and paid your Florida sales tax return!
 How fun was that?